 John is a partner in the Morristown law firm Riker, Danzig, Scherer, Hyland & Perretti LLP.
 He concentrates his practice on litigation and regulatory matters and also represents clients before the NJ Legislature.
 John is admitted to practice before the United States Supreme Court and previously served as an Assistant Counsel to former New Jersey Governor Thomas Kean.
 He holds degrees from Lafayette College and Tulane School of Law, where he was honored as a Senior Fellow.
 A committed volunteer, he is active in coaching local sports and serves on the Board of Trustees of the Shakespeare Theatre of New Jersey.
 John lives in Mendham Borough with his wife, Elizabeth.

-Amalia is a seasoned communications professional with experience in both senior corporate communications roles and as a reporter, editor and freelance writer.
-Currently, Amalia is the Public Affairs Director & Grant Writer for ECLC of New Jersey, a non-profit that provides "Education, Careers and Lifelong Community" to more than 700 special-needs children and adults throughout New Jersey.
-Previously, she has worked as Communications Director for Citigroup’s Operations & Technology unit, and was instrumental in telling Citi’s "green" building story, with articles in the Wall Street Journal, BusinessWeek and other publications.
-Amalia has also worked as a journalist for a range of publications including the New York Times, Los Angeles Times, The Record, Meetings & Conventions, and People magazine.
-She was part of the small team at Time Warner that launched the successful People en Espanol, Spanish-language edition, a founding editor of an educational journal called the Hispanic Outlook in Higher Education as well as a founding contributing writer for Latina magazine.
-Amalia has lived in Mendham for 16 years with her husband and two children.
-In a volunteer capacity, she has served on the Township Recreation Commission, Board of Adjustment the West Morris Soccer Club Board.
-She was a youth sports coach in soccer and basketball for many years.
-She also serves on the board of the Crohn's & Colitis Foundation of America (CCFA) New Jersey chapter.
+Amalia is the Public Affairs Director & Grant Writer for ECLC of New Jersey, a non-profit that provides "Education, Careers and Lifelong Community" to more than 800 children and adults with special needs.
+Previously, she has worked as the Communications Director for Citigroup's Operations & Technology unit and was instrumental in telling Citi's "green" building story, with articles in the Wall Street Journal, BusinessWeek and other publications.
+Amalia has worked as a journalist for a range of publications, including the New York Times, Los Angeles Times, The Record, Meetings & Conventions, and People magazine.
+She was part of the small team at Time Warner that launched the successful People en Espanol, Spanish-language edition, and was a founding editor of an educational journal called the Hispanic Outlook in Higher Education as well as a founding contributing writer for Latina magazine.
+Amalia and her family moved to Mendham in 1999.
+She joined the Schiff board in 2011 and was elected to the Mendham Township Committee in 2017 for a three-year term ending December 2020.
+She also serves on the board of the Crohn's & Colitis Foundation, New Jersey Chapter.
+Previously, she served on the Mendham Township Recreation Commission, Board of Adjustment and the West Morris Soccer Club Board and coached youth soccer and basketball for many years.

-John brings a wealth of financial and business experience to his new position on our board.
-A leader in financial research for twenty-five years, John has worked for the Argus Research Company since 1989; he became the company’s president in 1997 and its CEO in 2002.
-He received his Bachelor of Science in Journalism from Northwestern University’s Medill School of Journalism, and later earned an MBA from Columbia with a concentration in finance.
-A long-time resident of Mendham, John has made community involvement his priority by serving for eight years on the board of the Red Oaks Montessori School, with two of those years as president.
-He is also very involved in local youth sports coaching basketball, baseball, tennis and soccer teams, and is a member of the Saturday Night Games Crew of the Pastime Club’s annual Labor Day Carnival.
-He and his family also sponsor the Dismal Harmony section of the Patriot’s Path System.
+A leader in financial research for twenty-five years, John has worked for the Argus Research Company since 1989; he became the company's president in 1997 and its CEO in 2002.
+He received his Bachelor of Science in Journalism from Northwestern University's Medill School of Journalism, and later earned an MBA from Columbia with a concentration in finance.
+A long-time resident of Mendham, John joined the Schiff board in 2010.
+He has made community involvement his priority by serving for eight years on the board of the Red Oaks Montessori School, with two of those years as president, is a member of the Saturday Night Games Crew of the Pastime Club's annual Labor Day Carnival, and serves as Treasurer for the Morris County Interfaith Food Pantry.
+He and his family also sponsor the Dismal Harmony section of the Patriot's Path System.

 Ken was raised in Princeton.
 Growing up he spent summers with his family on a lake in Western Maine.
 It was there that he gained an appreciation for the natural world.
-After graduating with a BS in Business Administration from Rider College he began work with a construction company before becoming involved property management.
-He was a member of the volunteer Princeton Fire Department serving for twenty-five years, reaching every rank.
+After graduating from Rider College he began work in construction before becoming involved in property management.
+He served twenty-five years as a member of the volunteer Princeton Fire Department, reaching every rank.
 Ken spent four years with an emergency management consulting firm which sparked his interest in climate change and its impact on disaster planning and the future.
 Between 2000 and 2008 he worked for Granary Associates with the project management team overseeing construction for Robert Wood Johnson University Hospital and Children's Specialized Hospital.
-He is currently the facilities manager for a property management firm in Union.
-Ken lives with his partner Deborah in Peapack.
+Later he spent several years as the facilities manager for a property management firm in Union before getting back into commercial construction.
+Recently retired, Ken joined the Schiff board in 2016.
+He lives with his partner Deborah in Peapack.
 Both are avid organic gardeners, grandparents and like to get out for hikes and kayaking, here and in Maine.

 Bridget moved to Mendham in 2001, with her husband Brendan and their 2 children, Fiona and Anna.
 While living in Mendham Borough, Bridget has become an active volunteer within the community.
 Most recently she was a board member and president of the Mendham Borough Board of Education, serving one, three-year term.
 Bridget enjoys spending her time traveling with her family, hiking, reading and gardening.
 Bridget's background is in textile design and interior decoration, she attended art college in the UK.

-Pat brings to the board both business and nonprofit experience.
-From 2006 to 2013, she was the director of Mendham Borough Library, where she was responsible for all aspects of its operation, from personnel, finances, and programs, to managing the collections.
+Pat joined the Schiff board in 2015 bringing with her extensive business and nonprofit experience.
+From 2006 to 2013, she was the director of Mendham Borough Library, where she was responsible for all aspects of its operation from personnel, finances, and programs, to managing the collections.
 She also served on the library board from 2001 to 2006, as board president for the last two years.
-Her work experience, prior to taking time off to raise her three children, includes ten years in group benefits: five years as an account manager at what was Hewitt Associates and previous five years as a group insurance underwriter.
-Her volunteering experience includes working at the Visiting Nurses Association twice-yearly rummage sale, serving at the Community Soup Kitchen, project work for BlinkNow, various positions in Mendham Borough schools.
-She is currently a member of the Community Emergency Response Team (CERT) for Mendham Borough.
+Her work experience, prior to taking time off to raise her three children, includes ten years in group benefits: five years as an account manager at what was Hewitt Associates and the previous five years as a group insurance underwriter.
+She regularly volunteers at the Visiting Nurses Association twice-yearly rummage sale and Mendham Borough Library.
+Pat is also an active member of Music in the Somerset Hills' community chorus.
 She is a graduate of Bucknell University and has resided in Mendham Borough since 1988.

 Janis has been involved with Schiff as a volunteer, educator and a regular in the book group for many years.
-Janis has been with the Morris County Park Commission as a naturalist for 22 years, based out of the Great Swamp Outdoor Education Center and Pyramid Mountain Visitors Center.
-She works with all ages from preschoolers to adult, though the pre-k level is her passion.
+Janis was with the Morris County Park Commission as a naturalist from 1993-2020, based out of the Great Swamp Outdoor Education Center and Pyramid Mountain Visitors Center.
+She teaches environmental education to all ages from preschoolers to adults, though the pre-k level is her passion.
 A graduate of Gettysburg College with a BA in business and a minor in Sociology, Janis went on to get a MLS in Library and Information Service from Rutgers and a masters in Environmental Education from Montclair State.
-Living in Mendham since 1997, she has served on the Environmental Commission, is currently a Girl Scout leader and has helped coach with Mendham Magic cross country and track & field teams.
-Interests include bicycling, backpacking and camping, hiking, cross country skiing, travel, yoga and swimming.
+Living in Mendham since 1997, she joined the Schiff board in 2015 and has served on the Environmental Commission, was a Girl Scout leader and is currently a Boy Scout Merit Badge Counselor.
+Her interests include bicycling, backpacking and camping, hiking, cross country skiing, travel, yoga and swimming.
 All these passions she shares with her two daughters, husband and dog, Cocoa.

 Michael, Director Emeritus, served as president of Schiff Natural Lands Trust for 10 years.
 He is also the President of Conservation Resources Inc. and has been extensively involved with conservation, environmental and land use policy issues in New Jersey for the last 30 years.
 He began his career in 1974 by staffing various environmental committees of the State Legislature, where and drafted many of New Jersey's environmental laws.
 He later became the first Director of the Office of Regulatory Services at the NJDEP, and then Deputy Commissioner of that agency under Governors Kean and Florio.
 After teaching environmental law and policy at the Eagleton Institute of Rutgers University, he was the Executive Director of The Nature Conservancy of New Jersey from June of 1991 until July of 2003.
 Michael also served as a founding member and Co-Chair of the Stockton Alliance, and as Vice Chair of the Mendham Borough Environmental Commission.
 In 1998, he was the Co-Chair of the Coalition to Preserve Natural Resources, and, in 2003, he was the founder and Chairman of the Coalition for Conservation.
 He currently serves as Chairman of the New Jersey Natural Lands Trust.
 Michael, a resident of Mendham Township, holds a BA and MA in Political Science from Rutgers University, as well as a JD from the Rutgers School of Law.
 He has been admitted to practice law in New Jersey since 1981.